adouche/adouche.github.io/blog/10_Stalix2.md

 Some arguments from Linus - [https://lore.kernel.org/lkml/CAHk-=whs8QZf3YnifdLv57+FhBi5_WeNTG1B-suOES=RcUSmQg@mail.gmail.com/](https://lore.kernel.org/lkml/CAHk-=whs8QZf3YnifdLv57+FhBi5_WeNTG1B-suOES=RcUSmQg@mail.gmail.com/).

+My arguments for static linking:

-- Tooling for static linking is still better because it's as simple as ABC;
+- The tooling for static linking is still better because it's as simple as ABC.

-- Judging by the forums, in Linux there is an eternal problem with dynamically loaded plugins - something was not found at runtime, and because of this nothing works.
-I have linked - it means that the declared functionality will be available;
+- According to forums, Linux has an eternal problem with dynamically loaded plugins - something may not be found at runtime, and because of this, nothing works.
+If it's linked statically, then the declared functionality will be available.

-- The resulting binaries, despite some duplication of the object code, are faster;
+- The resulting binaries are faster despite some duplication of object code.

-- FS is cleaner, there is no unnecessary garbage, I can tell about each file what it does.
-In nix/guix, for example, there can be dozens of variants of the same library, this is ungrepable noodles;
+- The file system is cleaner, there is no unnecessary garbage, and I can tell what each file does.
+In Nix/Guix, for example, there can be dozens of versions of the same library, it's ungrepable noodles.

-- As a consequence, it is aesthetically easier to have different versions of the same library, because they do not annoy the eyes;
+- As a consequence, it is aesthetically easier to have different versions of the same library because they do not hurt the eyes.

 - Personal factor.
-For the last 15 years I’ve been implanting static linking in Yandex, and, in general, I have succeeded in this.
-I have the ambition to show the world that based on this model, you can get a full-fledged, not a toy, distribution.
-Toy ones, such as stali, oasis, and so on - this, excuse me, is a school craft against the background of what I have already done.
+For the last 15 years, I have been promoting static linking at Yandex and have generally succeeded in doing so.
+I have the ambition to show the world that based on this model, it is possible to create a full-fledged, non-toy distribution.

 **Healthy minimalism.
 The possibility to view the entire system**